Blossom Music Center: History

 In July 1966, the Musical Arts Association decided to purchase 571 acre of land near in what was then Northampton Township, approximately 10 mi north of Akron and about 30 mi south of Cleveland.
 Eventually, more land was acquired to bring the total amount owned by the Musical Arts Association to 800 acre.
 By 1967, the Musical Arts Association would launch its “Half Century Campaign” to raise money for the construction of Blossom’s pavilion.
 The initial collaboration included Connecticut-based acoustician Christopher Jaffe and Cleveland architectural firm Shafer, Flynn and Van Dijk, which oversaw the modeling and building of the amphitheater.
 As construction proceeded, Jaffe was replaced by German recording engineer Heinrich Heilholz, whom Szell preferred.
 The fundraising campaign reached its goal of $6.6 million, and ground was broken on July 2, 1967.

 The Blossom Festival’s inaugural concert, featuring Beethoven’s Ninth Symphony conducted by Szell, took place on July 19, 1968, with a live television broadcast on WKYC-TV3.
 Soloists in the 9th included soprano Phyllis Curtin, mezzo Jane Hobson, tenor Ernst Haefliger, and bass Thomas Paul.
-The following year the Orchestra hosted its first Fourth of July concert at Blossom — led by Meredith Wilson, who composed The Music Man.
+The following year the Orchestra hosted its first Fourth of July concert at Blossom — led by Meredith Willson, who composed The Music Man.

 In 2003, Blossom underwent a $17 million renovation intended to enhance a number of areas across the venue, including the sound system, stage, guest services, parking lots, and landscaping.
-In a transaction designed to give the Orchestra a financial boost and protect Blossom’s natural surroundings, the Musical Arts Association sold 580 acres of the site’s undeveloped land to the National Park Service in 2011.
+In a transaction designed to give the Orchestra a financial boost and protect Blossom’s natural surroundings, the Musical Arts Association sold 580 acres of the site’s undeveloped land to Cuyahoga Valley National Park in 2011.

 Blossom is also widely used for popular music events, especially folk, rock, and country.
 The largest recorded show attendance at Blossom was for a Blood, Sweat and Tears concert in 1969, just one year after the venue's opening, totaling in 24,364.
 An unofficial estimate to a Pink Floyd concert in 1973 claims 32,000 were in attendance.
 The amphitheater has played host to many music festivals, Lollapalooza, Mayhem Festival, Ozzfest, and Vans Warped Tour.
 The Michael Stanley Band, intensely popular in Northeast Ohio, but virtually unknown elsewhere, set an attendance record, of 74,404, with four sold-out shows, on August 25–26 and 30–31, 1982.
 Rock artist James Taylor was the first artist to play double nights at the amphitheater in 1979, with a combined attendance of over 42,000.